abysssol/ollama-flake/README.md

 The version branches will only be updated in a backward compatible way, no breaking changes (see [semantic versioning](https://semver.org)).

+The versions used *are not* the same as upstream ollama: they are specific to this repository.
+However, a new major version will be used whenever upstream ollama makes a breaking release.

 Append `/5` to follow branch `5` which tracks version 5.y.z of the repo:
 ``` shell
 nix profile install github:abysssol/ollama-flake/5